Jordan McFarlane-Archer: Port Vale

 Bury were expelled from the English Football League on 30 August 2019, and Archer signed a one-year deal with League Two club Port Vale the following day.
 He was signed by manager John Askey to provide competition for strikers Tom Pope, Richie Bennett and Mark Cullen.
 He made his debut for the "Valiants" on 3 September, coming on as a 60th-minute substitute for Tom Pope in an EFL Trophy tie with Shrewsbury Town at Vale Park; he went on to score the winning goal on 75 minutes as Vale came from behind to win 2–1.
-He dislocated his shoulder injury four days later, but rejected a shoulder operation in favour of physiotherapy as he wanted to avoid a lengthy spell on the sidelines recovering from surgery.
+He dislocated his shoulder four days later, but rejected a shoulder operation in favour of physiotherapy as he wanted to avoid a lengthy spell on the sidelines recovering from surgery.

 On 17 January 2020, he joined National League play-off chasing side Stockport County on a one-month loan.
 Manager Jim Gannon said that he signed Archer to help arrest the "Hatters" dip in form, saying "I believe the new signings will add extra dimensions to us, add physical presence and the quality that has gone missing".
-However he was limited to just three appearances due to injury.
-He was released by Port Vale at the end of the 2019–20 season.
+However, he was limited to just three appearances due to injury.
+Port Vale released him at the end of the 2019–20 season.

 Non-League

 On 4 September 2020, he signed with National League North club Boston United.
 He made three substitute appearance and did not start a game for the "Pilgrims".
 On 9 November 2020, he joined Southport for an undisclosed fee, signing a contract to run until May 2022.
 He scored four goals from eight league games before the 2020–21 season was curtailed due to the COVID-19 pandemic in England.
 He scored 17 goals in 43 games during the 2021–22 campaign.
 He signed a two-year contract extension in April 2022, much to manager Liam Watson's delight.
+He scored ten goals from 33 league games during the 2022–23 season.
+He made five appearances in the 2023–24 campaign.

+On 6 August 2025, after a year out of football, Archer signed for Southern League Premier Division Central club Stourbridge.

 Style of play

-Speaking in June 2015, Redditch United manager Liam McDonald said that Archer is "strong and fast and knows where goal is."
+In June 2015, Redditch United manager Liam McDonald said that Archer is "strong and fast and knows where goal is."